-$chan_out = split_t x (varargin)$ Calling object Object array Description Splits channel arrays based on transmit antenna indices.
-This function can be used to calc be used to split large transmit array antennas into smaller arrays.
-For example, this culate the channels for individual sectors at a BS.
-Example: A channel array has channels from three base stations (BSs).
-The first and second BS have two sectors, each with two antennas.
+Calling object Object array Description Splits channel arrays based on transmit antenna indices. be used to split large transmit array antennas into smaller arrays.
+For example, this culate the channels for individual sectors at a BS. two sectors, each v el array has channels from three base stations (BSs).
+The first and second BS have with two antennas.
 However, the sector antennas are merged into one array.
-The third BS has only one sector.
-To split the channels into five sectors, the following command can be used: $cs = c.split_tx($ {1:: $2,3:4\}, \{1:2,3:4\}, \{1:2\}$); Notes: The method parses the name-string of the channel objects qd_channel.name in order to determine the Tx-Rx relationship.
-There are two allowed formats: (a) "tx_rx" and (b) "scenario_tx_rx" The order of the inputs must match the transmitters in alphabetical order, i.e. the first input corresponds to "Tx01", the second to "Tx02" and so on.
-This is independent of the order in "layout.tx_name", which might have a different order.
-If only one cell is given as input, but there are several Txs in the channel array, the same sectorization is applied to each one of them.
-Outputs are sorted alphabetically according to "tx_rx" (scenario names are ignored) If the input array is shaped as [Rx, Tx], the output will be shaped as [Rx, Tx Sec] Input varargin A list of cell-arrays containing the transmit antenna indices.
+The one sector.
+To split the channels into five sectors, the following command can be $cs = c.split_tx(\{1:$ $2,3:4\}, \{1:2,3:4\}, \{1:2\}$); Notes: Notes: the Tx-Rx r The order of corresponds "layout.tx_n If only one sectorization Outputs are parses the name-string of the channel objects qd_channel.name in order to determine elationship.
+There are two allowed formats: (a) "tx_rx" and (b) "scenario_tx_rx" f the inputs must match the transmitters in alphabetical order, i.e. the first input to "Tx01", the second to "Tx02" and so on.
+This is independent of the order in ame", which might have a different order. cell is given as input, but there are several Txs in the channel array, the same is applied to each one of them. sorted alphabetically according to "tx_rx" (scenario names are ignored) array is shaped as [Rx, Tx], the output will be shaped as [Rx, Tx Sec] Input varargin A list of cell-arrays containing the transmit antenna indices.
 Output chan_out An array of handles to the split 'qd_channel' objects swap_tx_rx (swap_coeff, swap_pos, swap_name, swap_par)

-Calling object Object array Description Swaps the TX and RX This method excha into a downlink cha of the TX and RX names in the "par" anges the transmitter and and the receiver, e.g. for transforming an uplink channel annel.
-This includes transposing coefficient and delay matrix, exchanging the names in the channel name string, exchanging the positions and changing the variable structure (e.g. to change AoA to AoD and vice-versa).
-Input swap_coeff If set to true (default), the channel coefficients and delay matrix are transposed. swap_pos swap_name If set to true (default), the tx and rx position are exchanged.
-If set to true (default), the channel name string is updated. swap_par If set to true (default), the variable names in "par" are exchanged.
-2.2.9 QuaDRiGa package functions
+Swap_on_in (Swap_book, Swap_hame, Swap_hame, Swap_hame) Calling object Object array Description Swaps the TX and RX into a downlink cha of the TX and RX anges the transmitter and and the receiver, e.g. for transforming an uplink channel annel.
+This includes transposing coefficient and delay matrix, exchanging the names I in the channel name string, exchanging the positions and changing the variable structure (e.g. to change AoA to AoD and vice-versa).
+Input swap_coeff If set to true (default), the channel coefficients and delay matrix are transposed. swap_pos If set to true (default), the tx and rx position are exchanged. swap_name If set to true (default), the channel name string is updated. swap_par If set to true (default), the variable names in "par" are exchanged.

+2.2.10 QuaDRiGa package functions "QD"

 The QuaDRiGa package functions are independent functions that are use by several classes of the QuaDRiGa channel model.
-They can be fount in the "+qf" folder and are called by "qf.function_name".
+They can be found in the "+qf" folder and are called by "qf.function_name".